 I’m not familiar with the artist, Mark Eastridge, but this is one powerful bronze sculpture.

-At first glance the power of this piece—its literal depiction of the defensive response to chemical warfare— seems to be its relevance to the wars of the last century.
+At first glance, the power of this piece—its literal depiction of a defensive response to chemical warfare—seems to be its relevance to the wars of the last century.

-The greater impact comes from the artist’s use of bronze to illustrate the fragile, unpredictable life of the men and women going into battle behind the mask.
+The greater impact comes from the artist’s use of bronze to illustrate the fragile, unpredictable life of men and women people trying to live behind a mask.

 Bronze—brittle and unforgiving—is a perfect medium for this piece.
 At 21 inches tall, on a granite base, the total piece seems larger than life.
-Looking closer, the mask’s head-straps seem to be thin, way too flimsy to guarantee any form of life support.
-The straps seem to be supported only by hope and conviction.
+Looking closer, the mask’s head-straps seem to be thin, way too flimsy to guarantee any substantial support.
+The fragile straps seem to hold the mask tentatively at best.

 The piece is hitting the auction block on November 20, 2014.